p-e-w/argos/README.md

 Lines below the first separator are rendered as dropdown menu items.
 Further separators create graphical separator menu items.

 Lines beginning with `--` are rendered in a submenu associated with the preceding unindented line.
-While Argos supports nested submenus *in principle*, GNOME Shell does not render them correctly as of version 3.22.
+While Argos supports nested submenus *in principle*, GNOME Shell does not render them correctly.

 [Emoji codes](http://www.emoji-cheat-sheet.com) like `:horse:` :horse: and `:smile:` :smile: in the line text are replaced with their corresponding Unicode characters (unless the `emojize` attribute is set to `false`).
-Note that unpatched GNOME Shell does not yet support multicolor emoji.
+Note that multicolor emoji rendering requires GNOME 3.26 or later.

 [ANSI SGR escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code#graphics) and [Pango markup](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html) tags may be used for styling.
 This can be disabled by setting the `ansi` and `useMarkup` attributes, respectively, to `false`.